Sometimes, when you confront the errors of Rome with the Bible, some Catholics will likely respond saying:

 (b) Rome condemned Galileo’s view of heliocentricity in the 17th century, and forced him to recant his views before the Holy Office.
 Yet centuries later, they realized he was right and affirmed heliocentricity in 1992.

-(d) In its canonical list, Trent mistakenly attributes the composition of James to the Apostle rather than the Lord’s brothers.
-This error has been discarded even by modern Catholic scholars.
+(d) In its canonical list, the Council of Trent mistakenly attributes the composition of the book of James to the Apostle rather than the Lord’s brothers.
+This error has been discarded by modern Catholic scholars.

-(e) Trent also codifies Paul as the author of Hebrews, yet this cannot be sustained on either internal or external grounds and has been discarded by modern Catholic scholarship (L. Johnson, The Writings of the NT, 1999, 460-61).
+(e) The Council of Trent also codifies Paul as the author of Hebrews, yet this cannot be sustained on either internal or external grounds and has been discarded by modern Catholic scholarship (See Luke T. Johnson, The Writings of the New Testament, 1999, 460-61).

 (f) In the papal bull “Unam Sanctum,” Boniface VIII declared that there is only one true Church, outside of which there is no salvation or remission of sin and made submission to the pope necessary for salvation.

 This position was codified by the councils of Florence and Lateran IV.
 But in Vatican II (Lumen Gentium 16) and also in Pope Benedict XVI’s book, God and the World, the actual salvation of non-Catholics and even non-Christians is admitted.
 Pope Francis has perfected this universalism to a tee.